 How to Find the WordPress Login URL on a Subdirectory or Subdomain

-No matter which one you’re using, each of them should take you to your WordPress login page.
-If you don’t want to forget about it, just bookmark your preferred URL.
+No matter which one you’re using, any of them should take you to your WordPress login page.
+If you don’t want to forget about it, bookmark your preferred URL.

 What can you do to discourage them, then?

 Your login page shouldn’t be accessible to hackers and malicious attackers (aka the bad guys) because they might get access to your site’s admin page and start messing things up.
 Not a good experience to have, trust me!

 While using a strong, unique, long password can really play in your favor for preventing unauthorized access to your site, there’s never enough things you could do when security is at stake.

 One quick and effective way to keep the bad guys out is to move the WordPress login page to a new unique URL.
 Changing the login URL through which you and your users can access your WordPress site could really help when it comes to fighting random attacks, hacks, and brute force attacks.